 Interested in studying Criminology or Sociology at King’s?
 Visit our Future Criminology or Sociology Students pages to learn more.

-Criminology is a subfield of Sociology, and is the study of legal and extra-legal sanctions, including their effects on individuals, the police, corrections, the judiciary, the state, and social and governmental reactions to it.
+Criminology is a subfield of Sociology.
+In this program, you’ll study legal and extra-legal sanctions, including their effects on individuals, the police, corrections, the judiciary, the state, and social and governmental reactions to them.

-A degree in Sociology or Criminology helps open the door to a range of potentially interesting and rewarding career paths including law, journalism, social work, human resources, teaching, social policy and planning, policing, corrections, public administration and government.
+Your degree helps open the door to a wide range of interesting and rewarding careers, including social work, law, human resources, journalism, teaching, social policy and planning, policing, corrections, public administration and government.

 See this Canadian Sociological Association (CSA) pamphlet to read more about opportunities in Sociology.

-The Sociology department offers three- and four-year Majors in Sociology and Criminology, as well as a four-year Honours Specialization in Sociology or Criminology.
-You can also earn in Minor in Sociology or Criminology, or combine a Sociology or Criminology degree with other related disciplines, such as Psychology, Political Science, Social Work or History.
+King's Sociology department offers three- and four-year majors in Sociology and Criminology, as well as a four-year honours specialization (HSP) in Sociology or Criminology.
+You can do an honours double major in Sociology and Criminology.
+You can also earn in minor in Sociology or Criminology, or combine a Sociology or Criminology degree with related disciplines, such as Psychology, Political Science, Social Work or History.

 Student Testimonials